Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 Using the pre-trained model to use transfer learning, these models are used most in image classification: VGG, ResNet, AlexNet, and GoogleNet(Emine & Ahmet, 2019).
 And it showed that VGG performed best.

+### MobileNetv2

+MobileNetV2 uses lightweight depthwise convolutions to filter features in the intermediate expansion layer.
+This is the transfer learning model included in Edge impulse.
+It is also a common model for image processing in computer vision.
+This model is often used in image classification, image segmentation, and object detection.
+But in the study of identifying flowers, the model did not perform well.

 ### VGG model

 VGG is a pre-training model proposed by Oxford's Visual Geometry Group, so the origin of the VGG name is to take the initials of these three words.
 VGG16 adopts a very simple structure.
 The entire network uses the same size of convolution kernel size (3×3) and max-pooling layer (2×2).
 There are two structures of VGG, which are 16-layer structures (13 convolutional layers). layer and 3 fully connected layers) and 19-layer structure (16 convolutional layers and 3 fully connected layers).
 Compared to VGG19, VGG16 has almost the same accuracy, but is faster.
 Here is the structure of VGG16: